esplusnin/Tracker/README.md

 And it's all! :blush:
 Now you can use entire functional of application.
 Let's start it!

-It is a main screen, which shows all of your trackers
+It is a main screen, which shows all of your trackers:
 <div id="badges">
 <img src="https://github.com/esplusnin/esplusnin/blob/main/Tracker/MainScreen.png?raw=true" width="200" height="400"/>
 </div>